Crisis & Disaster Response

 In March 2021 the Biden administration designated the Mozambique insurgency a “foreign terrorist organization”.
 The U.S. embassy in Mozambique’s capital, Maputo, made a statement informing the public that U.S. military specialists are being sent to the country to train Mozambican marines for the next two months in an attempt “to prevent the spread of terrorism and violent extremism.”
 2021 was also the first year that Open Doors listed Mozambique as one of the worst countries to be a Christian.

-Church leaders have urged the government to act decisively and have called for basic needs and assistance for the Mozambicans that are ‘weeping while praying…running…searching for food, for clothes, for water” said Pastor Chiranda from Mozambique.
+Church leaders have urged the government to act decisively and have called for basic needs and assistance for the Mozambicans who are ‘weeping while praying…running…searching for food, for clothes, for water” said Pastor Chiranda from Mozambique.
 Over 1500 have died in the violence.
 He went on to say,

 The extremists burned several Christian chapels… They attacked our church and burnt the benches Fortunately, they were unable to burn the building itself… only the benches….

-The Solution: Shai Fund is responding to the call of the church and is sending in humanitarian aid to help the 700,000 people displaced after Easter this year.
+Shai Fund is responding to the call of the church and is sending in humanitarian aid to help the 700,000 people displaced after Easter this year.
 We ask you to consider supporting the church in Mozambique as we stand with them to help their people in desperate need.

 Project Details